amuhammad-microsoft/Azure-AI-102-IaC/README.md

 The repository now includes:

 - **Bicep Template (`main.bicep`):**
   This template deploys multiple Azure AI services using dynamic, well-formatted names that are generated from an object (comprising a prefix, a random value, and a user-supplied suffix).
-The deployed services include:

  - **Parameter File (`main.parameters.json`):**
   This file externalizes environment-specific configuration such as resource names and location.
 Resource names are now generated using an object with a prefix, a random value, and an optional user-supplied suffix (following Azure CAF best practices) to ensure uniqueness and consistency.